 The acquisition strategy and potential spending range is similar to those of other pharmaceutical companies such as Sanofi and Roche’s cross-town rival Novartis AG, Bloomberg Industries wrote.
 Roche is the most leveraged large drugmaker, with a net debt-to-assets ratio of 25 percent, according to Bloomberg Industries.
 The company plans to use cash to pay down debt with a goal of 15 percent leverage, Hippe said.

-Illumina Inc. (ILMN) gained in Frankfurt trading today after Swiss newspaper L’Agefi said Roche may have agreed to buy the U.S. maker of DNA sequencing equipment for $66 a share, compared with an unsuccessful bid of $51 a share earlier this year.
+Illumina Inc. (ILMN:US) gained in Frankfurt trading today after Swiss newspaper L’Agefi said Roche may have agreed to buy the U.S. maker of DNA sequencing equipment for $66 a share, compared with an unsuccessful bid of $51 a share earlier this year.
 The Swiss newspaper cited information that “appears trustworthy though couldn’t be verified.”
 Alexander Klauser, a spokesman for Roche, said the company doesn’t comment on “market rumors.”

 Martin Voegtli, an analyst at Kepler Capital Markets, said he thinks the reported bid is “highly unlikely.”